-Every swimmer has at least a couple goals they strive for every season.
-But, because goal-setting is an ongoing process which takes time and is something that needs to be actively worked on, not everyone sticks to their goals long enough to see results.So, here are 5 ways to effectively set your swimming goals that you will actually follow through on, to become a faster swimmer in the 2019 seasons.
+Every swimmer has at least a couple of goals they strive for every season.
+But, because goal-setting is an ongoing process that takes time and needs to be actively worked on, not everyone sticks to their goals long enough to see results.So, here are five ways to effectively set the swimming goals that you will actually follow through on, to become a faster swimmer in the 2019 season.

 1. Reflect on the previous season

 Take a look back at the previous season.
 What worked?
 What didn’t?
-Were you happy with the results you achieve?
-What could you have done differently, or better?
+Were you happy with the results you achieved?
+What could you have done differently or better?

-2. Set swimming goals at outcome, performance, and process level
+2. Set swimming goals at the outcome, performance, and process level

 Once you know where you are today, figure out where you want to be next season and make a plan for how you’re going to get there.

-Set both micro and macro level goals.
-Your shorter term process and performance goals will pave the way for the accomplishment of your longer term outcome goals.
+Set both micro and macro-level goals.
+Your shorter-term process and performance goals will pave the way for the accomplishment of your long-term outcome goals.